 Sign up promo

-Simply sign up with referral code SRPQ86CWC and you can get a fee waiver of 6 months of your first $30,000 of investment!
+Sign up for Syfe with referral code SETHISFY and you can get a fee waiver of 6 months of your first $30,000 of investment!
+It will be only 3 months of fee waiver for sign-ups from 1st October 2021 onwards.

 The referral code field is found after you finish a few questions about your risk tolerance, and when you are first asked to input a password.
 If you miss this step, you can still input the referral code 14 days after account creation.

-If you are looking for Syfe Cash+ which is even more risk conservative than Core Defensive and aims for 1.75% p.a. returns, you can also sign up with referral code SRPQ86CWC.
-You will get the same fee waiver of 6 months on the first $30,000 of investment with Syfe.
+If you are looking for Syfe Cash+ which is even more risk conservative than Core Defensive and aims for 1.75% p.a. returns, you can also sign up with the same referral code above.

 Note that if you wish to sign up for both Syfe Core and Syfe Cash+, you should sign up and fund Syfe Core first, then sign up for Cash+ a day or two to ensure that you receive the referral incentives for Syfe Core.
 It makes no difference to you, but it does increase the incentive I receive, and I would gladly appreciate you taking your time to do this.